 - Iterative Planning: Project implementation includes many unknowns.
 Our understanding of the project will change & grow during its implementation.

-- Player Input: Players can also help facilitate engagement of the board game by identifying issues and opportunities they would anticipate with this type of project and in this project environment.
+- Player Input: Players can also help facilitate engagement of the board game.
+They do this by identifying issues and opportunities.
+These are aspects they would anticipate with this type of project and in this project environment.

-- Adding Information During Play: Blank spaces on the board can be considered ‘unknowns,’ with relevant information actively added to the ‘story’ by the facilitator during-play.
+- Adding Information During Play: Blank spaces on the board can be considered ‘unknowns.’
+The facilitator actively adds relevant information to the ‘story’ during play.

 - Success: Winning with board games often means whoever hits the last step earliest is the winner.
-With this board game, hitting the final destination is intended to indicate all those crossing the line (effectively navigating the issues and barriers during all project implementations) is a winner.
+With this board game, hitting the final destination shows that all those crossing the line are winners.
+It effectively means navigating the issues and barriers during all project implementations.
 The ultimate decision of success is by the customer (on actual projects) and the facilitator/SME (during the board game).

 “The game ultimately feels a bit like playing ‘dungeons and dragons’ but with a project management context!”